jeff-adkisson/swe-3643-fall-2024/project/grading-rubric.md

 # Grading Rubric

+## Course Grade Policy

+**Your final course grade can only be one letter grade higher than your project.** If you do poorly on the project, you will do poorly overall.

+## Project Components

 #### Team Selection: 5%

--  5%: Team selection performed on time by submitting team information to the project spreadsheet including your teatm's public GitHub URL.
+-  5%: Team selection was performed on time by submitting team information to the project spreadsheet, including your team's public GitHub URL.
+   *Due Mon Oct 14 by 11:59 PM*<br>
+   *The remainder of your project is due on Dec 2 by 11:59 PM via your team's public GitHub project repository.*

 #### Source Control: 5%